-In the interests of public health such freedom can be restricted also by other authorities in cases and in ways foreseen in the corresponding laws.
+In the interests of public health such freedom and in ways foreseen in the corresponding laws.

 Par.
 18. All Esthonian citizens have the right to hold public meetings unarmed, provided they are not disturbing to the public peace.

 The forming of associations and unions is free in Esthonia.